 Those reasons are food.

-I’ll have to get to making the mashed potatoes and cranberry sauce soon, as that is my contribution this year and I also hope to work on some fiction at some point today for my new fiction site, but before I do – I wanted to talk about something I discussed with a friend the other day.
+I’ll have to get to making the mashed potatoes and cranberry sauce soon, as that is my contribution this year and I also hope to work on some fiction at some point today, but before I do – I wanted to talk about something I discussed with a friend the other day.

 I know; such a long intro of inconsequential crap to get to the topic I intended to discuss today…

 We were talking about how writing can make one discover or rediscover themselves.
 Writing can make one’s true feelings come out and make you realize not only what you really feel or think about a subject, but also help you make decisions.
 Basically, my notebook or laptop can essentially be my sounding board.